aredn/documentation/arednServicesGuide/other_programs.rst

 |

 Depending on the requirements of your specific situation, almost any program that can operate across a peer-to-peer TCP/IP network could be deployed as a service on your mesh network.
-Check the `AREDN Forums <https://www.arednmesh.org/forum>`_ for additional information, ideas, and how-to posts about possible services for mesh networking.